 A12 utilizes two serial ports.
 Port A is full duplex and is used as the primary two-way communication port for the receiver.
 When commands are input to this port, the A12 returns the appropriate response to this port.
-Port B is half-duplex, therefore it accepts input messages but does not output messages.
-Port B is used primarily for inputting RTCM correction messages.
+Port B is half-duplex, therefore it accepts input messages but does not output messages; Port B accepts only RTCM correction input.
 It is possible to send a Set or Query command to port B, but the command must specify that the response message be sent to port A by using an "A" in the command field that identifies the serial port to which the response should be sent.
 If this is not done, a command sent to port B will generate no response through port A or B. In fact, there is no response feedback through port B to indicate if the command was rejected or accepted.